 Avril Joffre said that the masters programme she is running is a writing intensive course and she had to think about different ways of helping students read.
 "What I am using is speech bubbles in pdf and ask students why do you think the authors says this here, our how does this relate to what we discussed last week", she explained and added that during this period, professors need to think about their curricula and see what there was there that they could take away or simplify.
 "Less is more", she said.
 She also said that very quickly they realised that they need to think quite creatively and innovatively about how they teach and communicate with students.
-A few things that they introduced were using a WhatsApp group because students prefer it and they use it for voice notes and to create a script for the lesson plan, by thinking in a step-by-step process- what students should read first, what questions should they be thinking of, what YouTube video should they watch next.
+A few things that they introduced were using a WhatsApp group because students prefer it and they use it for voice notes and to create a script for the lesson plan, by thinking in a step-by-step process- what YouTube video should they watch next.